symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 The `$view->slots->output('_content')` expression is replaced by the content of the child template, `index.php` (more on this in the next section).

-As you can see, Symfony provides method on a mysterious `$view` object.
+As you can see, Symfony provides methods on a mysterious `$view` object.
 In a template, `$view` refers to a special object that provides a bunch of methods and properties that make the template engine tick.

-Symfony also support multiple decoration levels: a layout can itself be decorated by another one.
-This technique is really useful for large projects and it is made even more powerful when used in combination with slots.
+Symfony also supports multiple decoration levels: a layout can itself be decorated by another one.
+This technique is really useful for large projects and is made even more powerful when used in combination with slots.

 Slots
 -----